 Tridandisvami Sri Srimad Bhaktivedanta Narayana Gosvami Maharaja

-[June 29 and 30, 2017 is the celebration of the divine festival of Hera Pancami.
-Please accept this lecture excerpted from Srila Gurudeva's book, The Origin of Ratha-yatra, chapter 7.
+[For the celebration of the divine festival of Hera Pancami, please accept this lecture excerpted from Srila Gurudeva's book, The Origin of Ratha-yatra, chapter 7.

 Your aspiring servants,

 The meaning of Hera-pancami is as follows.
 On the fifth day of the Chariot Festival, Laksmi-devi becomes very worried and thinks, “Where has my husband gone?
 He told me, ‘I am going for a change of environment for some days, and I will return very soon.’
 It has been five days now, and still He has not come back.”
 Unable to tolerate this, she becomes very angry and gives orders to all her associates as though they had to fight with the enemy: “Take up your weapons!”
 Then she becomes the commander-in-chief of her “army,” and goes to “attack” her husband.